Defense Attorneys for Stalking Charges

 The crime of stalking, which also includes cyberstalking, is outlined by the Florida Statute 784.048.
 According to state law, you may face stalking charges for the repeated following, harassment, or threatening of another individual whether these actions take place in-person or online (cyberstalking).

 Under this chapter of Florida law, harassment is defined as any repeated conduct that is directed at another person that causes them “substantial emotional distress…and serves no legitimate purpose.”
-To meet criteria for stalking charges, conduct must be repeated over a span of time–though; what that span of time is, is not defined.
+To meet criteria for stalking charges, conduct must be repeated over a span of time – though; what that span of time is, is not defined.

 Making repeated threats to an individual may also meet the criteria for stalking charges if the threats are deemed to be credible.
 Threats may be either verbal or nonverbal and may be implied.
+Stalking is also often associated with other sex crimes like rape or with domestic violence, in cases where the accused has had a relationship with the person pressing charges.

 Harassment in the State of Florida

 According to Florida Law, harassment and stalking are not recognized as two separate crimes.
-The state categorizes harassment as an activity that essentially could lead to a conviction and or arrest for stalking.
-While recognizing stalking as the actual crime.
+The state categorizes harassment as an activity that essentially could lead to a conviction and/or arrest for stalking, while recognizing stalking as the actual crime.

 There is only a separate law for harassment according to Florida Statute 365.16 which pertains strictly to actions involving obscene phone calls & telecommunications.